MrinalDesai/nd0821-c3-starter-code-main/model_card.md

 ## Model Details
-- This classifier trained to predict whether an employer's  income exceeds $50K/year.
+- Prediction is whether employer's  income exceeds $50K/year.
-- **Random Forest** , only **Random Forest** will be considered for evaluation since it shows better results.
+- **Random Forest** , only **Random Forest** is used.

 ## Intended Use
-- Intended to be used to determine what features impacts the income of a person.
+- Finding features impacts the income of a person.
-- Intended to determine underprivileged employers.
+- Detect underprivileged employers.
-- Not suitable for modern dates since the data is quite old.

 ## Factors
- - Evaluate on features that may be underprivileged such as gender, race, etc.
+ - Ascess factors underprivileged such as gender, race, etc.

 ## Training Data
 - Census Income [Dataset](https://archive.ics.uci.edu/ml/datasets/census+income) from UCI